 The Criminal Justice program at William Peace University will provide you with the skills to analyze and understand crime and criminal behavior as well as law and law enforcement.

-In fact, WPU’s CJ program offers a distinct advantage in that regard – strong ties to the criminal justice community.
-Our downtown Raleigh campus is just blocks away from various law enforcement agencies, the State General Assembly, the court system and law offices.
+In fact, WPU’s criminal justice (CJ) degree program offers a distinct advantage in that regard – strong ties to the criminal justice community.
+Our downtown Raleigh campus is just blocks away from various law enforcement agencies, the State General Assembly, the court system, and law offices.
 With over 150 years of experience in the downtown Raleigh area, William Peace University and its advisors have professional relationships that few can match.

 The courses listed below are for the Academic Catalog and are subject to change.
 Please reference the Academic Catalog for further information and course descriptions.
 If you are a current student, please reference the catalog in which you come under.